home

 The Truth About Vintage Amps

-On this page I am going to dispel some of the myths and misinformation out there about using and restoring vintage gear.
+I would like to dispel some of the myths, misinformation, rumors, and guesses out there about using and restoring vintage amplifiers.
 Any of my customers will tell you that I tend to be blunt, but I’m just trying to save us all some time.
 If everything you know about tube amps came from the internet, you might want to prepare for a shock.

 You probably don’t need new tubes.